 1. Don’t Cram too Much Information on One Page

 Scripting has a bad reputation for generating awkward pauses and making advisors sound robotic, but a lot of these situations are created by advisors trying to find relevant information mid-call.

 Limiting the amount of text displayed on each page of a script can help to make it quick and easy for advisors to find the information that they need, keeping the conversation flowing with the customer.

 The conversation can become awkward if a customer goes off on a tangent following an open question.
 This can make it difficult for advisors to know how to rein in the conversation and decide which question to ask next.

 The wrong judgement call, in this scenario, can highlight that the advisor is using a script.
-This is likely to break rapport, which may have been developed with the customer.
+This is likely to break any rapport which may have been developed with the customer.

 Designing a script with closed questions can help keep the conversation on script, moving logically from one question to another.

 Some contact centres rely on paper scripts to guide their advisors through different call scenarios.

 However, this approach can cause additional delays and unwanted background noise, as advisors shuffle through their paperwork to locate the next question.

 A scripting tool can help to streamline the process by giving advisors the information they need in just a few clicks.